 Kariya Park named for Kariya City, Japan

-Kariya park is named in honour of Missisauga’s twin city relationship with the City of Kariya in Japan and was officially opened in 1992 – it’s like a little peace and quiet in amongst the condo towers and hustle of the city.
+Kariya park is named in honour of Mississauga’s sister city relationship with the City of Kariya in Japan and was officially opened in 1992 – it’s like a little peace and quiet amongst the condo towers and hustle of the city centre a short walk from Square One.

 Truthfully, I never knew this little oasis of peace existed until a couple of years ago when I heard a friend talking about it. (shame on me I know)

-Hubby and I often go for a nice stroll through the gardens and watch the ducks, koi fish and turtles in the pond.
+Hubby and I often go for a nice stroll through the Japanese gardens and watch the ducks, koi fish and turtles in the pond.
 There is this nice pavilion area with a bronze bell as well as a seating area and zen sand garden.
-My favourite time of year to visit Kariya Park is in May when all the cherry blossom trees are in bloom and the mama ducks are out with their new-born chicks…
+My favourite time of year to visit Kariya Park is in May when the cherry blossoms on the trees are in bloom and the mama ducks are out with their new-born chicks.
+But be warned this is probably the busiest time of year to visit with people everywhere you look in search of the perfect Instagram moment!

-To complete the journey to Japan, after our stroll we go out for sushi and pretend we are the little boy and girl depicted in the statue. (wink)
+To complete our little journey to Japan, later after our stroll we go out for sushi and pretend we are the little boy and girl depicted in the statue. (wink)

-Here are a few of the photos from our last visit.
+Here are a few of the photos from our last visit to Kariya Park in Mississauga Ontario.

 It just goes to show you that with a little imagination you can travel somewhere in mind and spirit and use very little cash.